fireship-io/fireship.io/content/courses/javascript/beginner-js-functions.md

 ## Arrow Functions

-Arrow functions provide syntatic sugar for writing compact code, while also omitting a new `this` object, which solves common pain points when writing object-oriented code.
+Arrow functions provide syntactic sugar for writing compact code, while also omitting a new `this` object, which solves common pain points when writing object-oriented code.
 An arrow function is unique because it:

 1. Does not have its own `this` object.
 1. Implicit return value when brackets are omitted. i.e. `() => true` returns true.